AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 ### Testing a timeline

-You can test a timeline without running the timecode source by setting the **timecode link** button to **Unlinked**.
+You can test a timeline without running the timecode source by setting the <strong>timecode link</strong> button to <strong>Unlinked</strong>.
 You can then use the Play/Pause/Rewind buttons in the Timeline View window to run the timeline sequence.
 This can be useful when you don't have control of the timecode source.

 Timeline Editing